 Wait?
 Did I just prove that Aragorn was a real king?
 No, of course not.
 The argument can be used to prove absolutely anything.
 It is therefore a useless argument and probably the worst of the 10 bad reasons to believe in God.
-There are several other flaws with the ontological argument, which you can explore here, but I think I have sufficiently demonstrated how weak it is.
+There are several other flaws with the ontological argument which I explore in more detail in this article.
+For even more, you can watch this video on the YouTube channel of RationalityRules, but I think I have sufficiently demonstrated how weak it is.

 The Cosmological Argument

 The cosmological argument for the existence of God is also a golden oldie.
 It is also easily refuted because it can not serve as evidence for the existence of the Christian God.
 Thomason writes the following:

 At this point, science hasn’t provided an explanation for what caused or powered the Big Bang.
 What we know is that the force to inflate the expansion of the universe did not have properties of linear time, space, and matter.
 The force that powered the expansion seems likely to be powerful.
 So, the assumption can be made that the force that powered the universe’s expansion was powerful, metaphysical, and eternal.
 In other words, the force had all of the qualities of our Creator.

 She then quotes Thomas Aquinas’ “unmoved mover” argument, the conclusion that there must be a first cause of the universe, one that doesn’t need a cause itself, while all subsequent causes do require a cause.